 Lastly, we have to accept that there is a grief process we all have to go through.
 It is our loss and our reevaluation of what we are and what we have to do differently.
 At some point, we must decide that it is entirely up to us to accept our limitations without condemning us to be disabled.

 Let’s say that being disabled is when you feel down and able is when you are at peace with what you are.
 You can deal with the disabled days and if they take too long to realize that you need some inspiration.
 It is time to change your perspective and concentrate on future goals rather than feeling that you are stuck.
 You are as disabled as you think you are.
 Inspiration can come from inside with the decision to try something new or something that used to be scary for you all can come from outside seeing someone else who seems to be stronger, more limber, and more aware of the body they now have rather than the one they use to have.

 So Why Do You Call Yourself Disabled?

 This is not a question you can simply be answered yes or no. It involves your degree of self-confidence, your anger at being frustrated, and comparisons you make with people who have two good legs.
-In this question you’re either labeling your limitations or your are answering questions other people have of your ability to do something or go somewhere.
-It is easier to set goals for yourself then it is to try to live up to the expectations of others.
+In this question, you’re either labeling your limitations or you are answering questions other people have of your ability to do something or go somewhere.
+It is easier to set goals for yourself than it is to try to live up to the expectations of others.